redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 example-app-bash3 and example-app-bash4 are instantiated on the cloud

-from ServiceReport, wait for startup time to be available get the requests and put them in the ECODA spreadsheet in doc/ECODA
+from ServiceReport, wait for startup time to be available get the requests and put them in the [ECODA spreadsheet](ECODA.ods) and check the expected offloads, or check the "OptimisationReport" in the ConfServiceDSS UI

 check the nodes where the pods are allocated